KfirHev/KfirDemoAutomation/README.md

      ![image](https://github.com/user-attachments/assets/14e6db20-42f4-4823-a63d-b67cf055fb84)

-## Planned Enhancements
+## 🚀 Planned Enhancements

 Future updates will aim to extend the functionality and robustness of this framework, with potential additions including:

-- Demonstration of API testing and backend database integration
-- Enhanced reporting capabilities, such as Allure integration for richer test insights
+- Enhanced reporting capabilities using allure reports was **integrated to the tests** (Details will follow)
 - Detailed README updates, including Docker command instructions ,setting up Jenkins job/pipeline and example screenshots for a clearer demo experience
+- Demonstration of API testing and backend database integration will be introduced in another public project (Link to the project will be added here)

 ## Contributing